The State of the Postal Service

 OPERATIONS

-Total Factor Productivity is the measure of the efficiency of postal operations.
+Total Factor Productivity is the measure of change in resources that the Postal Service uses as its workload changes.

 TOTAL FACTOR PRODUCTIVITY